joaquincasares/resume/resume.md

 **Interdisciplinary Study in Digital Arts & Media**

 185 credit-hours towards a double major and interdisciplinary program.
-Completed *The Advanced Digital Media Institute* within The Division of Instructional Innovation and Assessment, August 2009.
+Completed *The Advanced Digital Media Institute* within The Division of Instructional Innovation and Assessment.
 *New Media Initiative: ACTLab Program* alumni.
 Continuing member of the *ACTLab: Redux* community/scholastic group.